xerolinux/xero-cherry-git/README.md

 > Applying this rice will override all your settings.
 So make sure to create a backup of your system either via Snapper if using it, or TimeShift.
 Don't worry though, script will attempt to create a backup for you of your ~/.config folder before proceeding.
 Still better be safe than sorry.

+-> Performance :

+> This rice as with all rices has been throughly optimized for best performance..
+If you have issues, kindly report them on our socials, Telegram/Discord.. we will try our best to help...

 ![XeroLayan](https://i.imgur.com/oGqFvd0.png)